 Wild Parsnip, often found in ditches, trails, and residential properties.
 When the sap from this plant comes in contact with human skin then is exposed to sunlight it causes severe burns and blisters.

 Giant Hogweed, found alongside roads, streams and in open spaces.
-Similar to the Wild Parsnip, the sap from this plant can cause severe blisters, burns, and scars.
+The sap from this plant can cause severe blisters, burns, and scars.
 The effects of this plant are further intensified when exposed to sunlight.
-If contact occurs with eyes it may cause loss of vision.
+Eye contact may cause loss of vision.

 What can you do to stop invasive species?